lukkoeh/t4-document-application/README.md

 The database is accessible via http://localhost:10003

+Make sure that port forwarding to docker works correctly on your system.

 ### How do I edit the database configuration?
 The database configuration is located at:
 - ./api/src/DatabaseSingleton.php
 - ./server/src/DatabaseSingleton.php

 Edit the static values so that it fits your needs.
 Make sure that the SocketServer and the API use the same database.

+### Database connection troubleshooting
+If you have trouble connecting to the database, try one of the following:
+1. Does your database container run?
+2. Does host.docker.internal resolve to your docker host inside containers?
+3. Does your database container have the correct port forwarding?
+4. Does your database container have the correct network?
+5. Does your database container have the correct environment variables?
+6. Restart your computer and try again...